MicrosoftDocs/azure-devops-docs/docs/pipelines/release/what-is-release-management.md

-1. **Pre-deployment approval:** When a new deployment request is triggered, Release Management checks whether a pre-deployment approval is required before deploying a release to an environment.
+1. **Pre-deployment approval:** When a new deployment request is triggered, Release Management checks whether a pre-deployment approval is required before deploying a release to a stage.
 If it is required, it sends out email notifications to the appropriate approvers.

 1. **Queue deployment job:** Release Management schedules the deployment job on